mishraabhimanyu2004/Simple-Calculator/README.md

 # Simple-Calculator
-it is create by using HTML  , CSS , and JAVASCRIPT
+It is create by using HTML  , CSS , and JAVASCRIPT